6lyc/FedCEO_Collaborate-with-Each-Other/README.md

 ## Usage

-We provide scripts that has been tested to produce the results stated in our paper (utility experiments and privacy experiments).
+We provide scripts that have been tested to produce the results stated in our paper (utility experiments and privacy experiments).
-Please find them under the file: `train.sh`.
+Please find them in the file: `train.sh`.

-In the following, we explain several important options.

-### Explanation of flags
+## Flags
 - FL related

   - `args.epochs`: The number of communication rounds.